Introduction

 Customising How Robot Inserts

-To customise how Robot inserts, click the “Options” button after entering a postcode in your application or you can simply right click the Robot system tray icon and modify your current application’s settings.
+To customise how Robot inserts, click the “Options” button after entering a postcode in your application.

 Robot Options